Grimoldby

 Grimoldby is a village and civil parish in the East Lindsey district of Lincolnshire, England.
 It is situated 4 mi east from Louth.

 Grimoldby Grade I listed Anglican church is dedicated to St Edith.
 It is of early Perpendicular style with embattled and crocketed aisles and clerestory, set with gargoyles.

 In 1885 Kelly's Directory reported that the chief crops grown were wheat, barley, beans and oats, and that Grimoldby had three chapels, Wesleyan, Primitive Methodist and Free Methodist, and a National School.

 Village amenities include a Co-op supermarket, Grimoldby Primary School, a nursery, an Italian restaurant and a cricket club.
 There is a public house, called The Manby Arms.
 Amenities also serve the adjoining village of Manby, which is 0.5 mi to the south, separated from Grimoldby by the B1200.

 Grimoldby used to have a railway station.

 History

 1987 crash

-On 3 June 1987 Panavia Tornado 'ZA366' from RAF Marham crashed near to RAF Manby airfield at 5.07pm.
+On 3 June 1987 Panavia Tornado 'ZA366' from RAF Marham crashed near to RAF Manby airfield at 5.07 p.m.
 Both pilots ejected.